NREL/pv_tomcat/README.md

 The TOMCAT framework requires the following.

-1. [SunSolve](https://www.pvlighthouse.com.au/sunsolve), for ray-tracing simulations of module optics
-1. A SunSolve model of a PV module (an example is included)
+1. The angularly- and spectrally-resolved optical absorption in each layer of the module.
+This can be calculated, for example, with the module ray-tracing simulations that are available in [SunSolve](https://www.pvlighthouse.com.au/sunsolve).
 1. [COMSOL Multiphysics](https://www.comsol.com) and the COMSOL Heat Transfer Module, for conduction and radiation simulations
 1. A COMSOL model of a PV system (an example is included)
 1. Python and the Python functions, included in this repository, for preparing inputs to the COMSOL model